Shaikmanan/PSReferenceHub/README.md

 Basic understanding of PowerShell commands and scripting.

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed.
+See the LICENSE file for details https://github.com/Shaikmanan/PSReferenceHub/blob/main/License.txt

 Contact
 For questions or suggestions, please contact: